stephenhowells/WebHook/README.md

 # GitHub WebHook

-These instructions cover how to setup a GitHub Service Hook to deploy code to your web server automatically with GitHub.
+These instructions describe how to deploy code to your server automatically when issuing new commits to GitHub.
 Stop using FTP to deploy your code changes!

 ### On the Web Server